 - When will my bill be available?

 - How will I receive my student bill?

 Your student bill will be available online approximately one month before the beginning of the term.
-You will receive a postcard from us notifying you that it is available.
-To view and pay the bill you can login to iROAR, click on the "Student Financial Services" tab, then click on the "TouchNet" link.
+To view and pay the bill you may log in to iROAR, click on the "Student Billing" tab, and then click on the "My Bill" link.

 Student Financial Services

 Attn: Outside Scholarships

 G-08 Sikes Hall Box 345307

 Please note that we will not post a private scholarship to your student bill until the check is received by our office.

 - How can I print my statement on letterhead?